What would it take for women to emerge from their births feeling innately powerful, physically well and emotionally safe?

 DOULA / PHOTOGRAPHER

-An actress, a birth and postnatal doula since 2006, and a birth and family photographer, Jerusha supports families through their pregnancy and births, as well as capturing their memories with her lens, as a way of holding up a mirror to reflect their magnificence.
+An actress, a birth and postnatal doula since 2006, and international award winning birth and family photographer.
+Jerusha supports families through their pregnancy and births, as well as capturing their memories with her lens, as a way of holding up a mirror to reflect their magnificence.
 She chose a homebirth for her first baby in 2016, best decision she ever made.

 Former McLeod’s Daughters star, Zoe is a mum of 2 beautiful children.
 Her first birth started in the private hospital system, and her second was born at home.
 Zoe is passionate about supporting and inspiring women on a journey of awakening and to her mind, birthing consciously is one of the most profound experiences a woman can know.